newm-next/pywm-next/README.md

 ## Install

-you should have no reason to install this, it is installed as a dependency of newm-atha
+you should have no reason to install this, it is installed as a dependency of newm-next

 ### Build Dependenices